-Authorities in Samoa have arrested a disinformation-peddling anti-vaccine “activist” local time amid a measles outbreak that has killed 62 people that experts said was spurred in part by social media.
+Authorities in Samoa have arrested a disinformation-peddling anti-vaccine “activist” amid a measles outbreak that has killed 62 people that experts said was spurred in part by social media.

 Samoa Observer identified Edwin Tamasese as the person described in a Samoan government press release revealing the December 6 2019 arrest.
 “The allegation is that the individual, publicly stated with reference to the current vaccination drive ‘I’ll be here to mop up your mess.
 Enjoy your killing spree,'” the release said.